leandroroser/rustin15/README.md

 Hello!
 How can I assist you today?
 ```

-I need a quick overview of the Rust language.I come from
+I need a quick overview of the Rust language.
+I come from
 Python.
 I want to transfer my Python knowledge into Rust.
 I would like to know
 how to create for loops, while loops, and other control structures.
 Can you
 show me that?